codelex-io/pro-docker/lesson_01/homework.md

 - PUSH your image to [DockerHub](https://hub.docker.com/search?type=image).
 Image must be published with specific version "homework_bonus".
 - Image must be available on Dockerhub with a specific tag.
 It should look something like <your username>/<your project name>:homework_bonus

+*Create additional Webserver Dockerfile* (hard)

+Note: For easy of development, Directory binding can be used that bind host directory to container directory https://docs.docker.com/storage/bind-mounts/

+- Create a new Dockerfile.
+For separation, it can be named differently from the Dockerfile created for Base Assignment or the First Bonus assignment
+- Choose an image of your own choice from [DockerHub](https://hub.docker.com/search?type=image).
+It should be an image like [Node.js](https://hub.docker.com/_/node), [Nginx](https://hub.docker.com/_/nginx)+PHP or any other webserver with your desired programming language.
+You can create a webserver manually if desired..
+It is advised to use Official images.
+Use it as Base Image of your Dockerfile.
+- Add a number that can be used inside the webserver
+- Create an endpoint GET "/increment" in the webserver that would increase the number and display it
+- Create an endpoint GET "/decrement" in the webserver that would increase the number and display it
+- Expose ports that are required for the server to be reachable from localhost:8081 or some different port localhost:XXXX
+- COPY your code inside the Dockerfile to a specific directory so that webserver accesses the data and works, when building the image
+- Create a public repository on [DockerHub](https://hub.docker.com/search?type=image) with name Lesson_01_homework_bonus
+- BUILD your image locally
+- PUSH your image to [DockerHub](https://hub.docker.com/search?type=image).
+Image must be published with specific version "homework_bonus".
+- Image must be available on Dockerhub with a specific tag.
+It should look something like <your username>/<your project name>:homework_bonus